About Us: Sheriff Edward V. Rochford

 Sheriff Rochford is the past president and executive director of the Sheriffs’ Association of NJ.
-He also serves on the advisory boards of the Dean and Betty Gallo Prostate Cancer Center at the Cancer Institute of NJ, the College of St. Elizabeth’s Justice Studies Program, the County College of Morris Criminal Justice Program and the Academy for Law and Public Safety.
+He also serves on the advisory boards of the College of St. Elizabeth’s Justice Studies Program, the County College of Morris Criminal Justice Program and the Academy for Law and Public Safety.
 He is a life member of the Morris County Chapter of the NAACP and also serves as the honorary chairman of the United Jewish Appeal of the Jewish Federation of Greater MetroWest NJ.
 He is a former trustee of the Urban League of Morris County.
 Ed is a volunteer fireman and life member of the Fairchild Fire Company, Morris Township Fire Department.

 Sheriff Rochford is very involved helping children with cancer and organizes fundraisers to help defray their medical expenses.
 He is a strong supporter of St. Hubert’s Animal Welfare Center in Madison, NJ, the Randolph Animal Pound and the Denville Animal Shelter.